The DataTable is a control which allows you to add dynamic table to your forms.

 Note

-You can adjust the number in the code to make more records required or add other conditions for a more complex validation.
+You can adjust the number in the code to allow more records or add other conditions for a more complex validation.

 var dt = fd.control('Control1');